PDIS/transcript/2020-04-07-Interview-with-Shafi-Goldwasser.md

 That apparently has some constitutional controversies, watching from afar.
 I did not have any conversations, nor do I know anyone who did have direct conversations with your prime minister.

 ### Shafi Goldwasser:
 Very interesting.
-About all the other things, in a usual day, like federated learning or the venture pharmacy, the work we’re doing with MPC and homomorphic encryption.
+About all the other things, in a usual day, like federated learning or differential privacy, the work we’re doing with MPC and homomorphic encryption.
 It’s a big anti-money-laundering type of use or form of encryption, which is very similar to what you need here.

 ### Shafi Goldwasser:
 You need to query information and only get back without letting them know what you’re querying, and so forth.
 I’d be very happy to talk to you in the future.